 I watched and reviewed the film yesterday and today had the opportunity to sit down with writer and director Quinn Armstrong via Zoom to talk about police training videos, the timeliness of this satire, and what he hopes to expose with his film.

 There are many ways a film might examine some aspects of our society.
-Whether drama, comedy, horror, or science fiction, each genre provides a different lens for us to take a closer look at what and who we are.
-Satire is, if used correctly, maybe the most powerful of these lenses.
-By taking some subject and twisting it to an extreme position, we can expose some of the absurdity of the world we live in.
+Whether drama, comedy, horror, or science fiction, each genre provides a different lens to examine what and who we are.
+Satire is the most powerful of these lenses if used correctly.
+By taking some subject and twisting it to an extreme position, we can expose some of the absurdity of our world.

 Survival Skills is one of those movies.
 Taking the form of a lost 1980s police training tape, it follows Jim (Vayu O’Donnell), a childlike rookie police officer going through his first day.
 Things take a turn, though, when the narrator (Stacy Keach) walks him through a domestic violence call, and he begins to disagree with the proper procedure.